-Managing changes into the live environment is the purview of the Transition phase of the lifecycle.
-This Capability module focuses on the management aspects of this phase, which involves the Change, Release, Evaluation and Testing processes within the service
+Changes must be managed into the live environment with minimal, or no disruptions to the infrastructure.
+This Release, Control & Validation module focuses on management aspects of this phase, which involves the Change, Release, Evaluation and Testing processes within the service

 Anyone in the following IT professions and areas;

 The list is for guidance only, and choices will depend on your career goals and objectives.